This article is part of

 Everyone has their own pace and their own goals

-- Conducive to a good work-family balance
+- Make it conducive to a good work-family balance

-- Possibilities of diversified support practices
+- Give possibilities of diversified support practices

 - Promote knowledge transfer to class

-The education community is notably made up of « vectors » of good resources, in its environment (resource teachers, educational advisers), in informal networks (social networks through hashtags such as #profdev, #teacherPD, #continuingeducation or #ChangeEvaluation) or within organizations and professional associations whose mission is the continuing education of members.
+The education community is notably made up of « vectors » of good resources, in its environment (resource teachers, educational consultants), in informal networks (social networks through hashtags such as #profdev, #teacherPD, #continuingeducation or #ChangeEvaluation) or within organizations and professional associations whose mission is the continuing education of members.
 The example of CréaCamp’s activities should be noted: An expert facilitator who enables any learner to get started and try, even get involved in a community of practice, then reinvest in their environment and potentially move on to the next one.
 Basically, each learner is responsible to commit their time and energy.

 Collective game plan, with the time required to get there

-- Flexibility within an established team framework
+- Offer flexibility within an established team framework

 - Determine general indicators of success